linguawork/JSprojects/README.md

-### JS projects
+# JS projects

-Every branch  of the repo used to have a separate small JS project.
+Every branch  of the repo used to have a separate JS project.
 When I had 4 projects I decided to merge them into master and keep them separately in folders.
-Each one is a result of practice.
-I analyzed code, included comments.

-## Previous branch separation
-These are branch names and projects saved in them previously:
-master: todo list with local storage
-with-no-local-storage: just a todo list, short version
-calculator: simple calculator realized
+Comments included

+### Projects comments
-weather-app: weather-app with weather data API
+Weather-app with weather data API needs to be completed.

-Later I just merged them all into the master.
+I have almost the same project but in another repo.

+Live server will help.